MGM Resorts International

 MGM Resorts International is an American multinational hospitality, sports and entertainment company.
 It operates resorts in Las Vegas, Massachusetts, Michigan, Mississippi, Maryland, Ohio, New Jersey, Macau, Shanghai, Chengdu, Hangzhou and Sanya, including the Bellagio, Mandalay Bay, MGM Grand and Park MGM.

 The company began operations in 1987 as MGM Grand, Inc. and became MGM Mirage in 2000, after acquiring Mirage Resorts.
-In the mid-2000s, growth of its non-gambling (lodging, food, retail) revenue began to outpace gambling receipts and demand for high-rise condominiums was surging, with median property prices in Las Vegas twice the national average.
+In the mid-2000s, growth of its non-gambling (lodging, food, retail) revenue began to outpace gambling receipts, and demand for high-rise condominiums was surging, with median property prices in Las Vegas twice the national average.
 The company shifted its focus from owning and operating resorts and casinos to developing and building real estate in the leisure and gambling industry—launching the massive CityCenter mixed-use project, which was at the time of its construction the world's largest construction site and ranks as one of the most expensive real estate projects in history.
 City Center's development coincided with the 2008 financial crisis, causing more than $1 billion in write-offs in its valuation.

 Billionaire investor Kirk Kerkorian and his Tracinda Corporation were, until 2009, the majority shareholders of MGM Mirage; Kerkorian was the former owner of the Metro-Goldwyn-Mayer (MGM) movie studio, from which MGM Grand derived its name.
 Following a $1 billion stock offering by MGM Mirage amidst the global credit crunch, Tracinda's shares were diluted from 53.8% to 39%.
 On June 15, 2010, shareholders voted for MGM Mirage to change its name to "MGM Resorts International".

-In 2015, the company split into two forming MGM Growth Properties, a real estate company, while MGM Resorts shifted to operating properties.
+In 2015, the company split into two: MGM Growth Properties, a real estate company, and MGM Resorts, which shifted to operating properties.
 Today, MGM Resorts is the largest casino company in the world by revenue, making $13.13 billion USD in revenue in 2022.